EleniMarli/rent_a_dress/README.md

-# A reinterpretation of AirBnB with dresses 👗
+# A Ruby on Rails reinterpretation of AirBnB with dresses 👗
 ## Developed during the Le Wagon Full-Stack Development Bootcamp from a team of 3 amazing women in 1 week

 ## Where is it hosted currently?